tpott/pub_musings/pyfinancials/README.md

 # Open Questions

-How to parse HTML without a complex HTML parsing library?
+## How to parse HTML without a complex HTML parsing library?

+Instead of answering this, I cheated and used [BeautifulSoup](https://github.com/edouardswiac/python-edgar).
+I would like to wrap this inside the API in html_parser.py so that I can work on removing this dependency.

+## How best to cache the fetched data and avoid re-fetching?

 # Notes